 Girlfriend Collective is based in Seattle and does not currently have a retail space.
 They had held a warehouse sale which I was able to make it to their corporate office once and got myself some $25 leggings.
 Their bras retail for $38, and leggings retail for $68.
 Very affordable compared to many activewear brands out there!

 Textiles are made from recycled materials in their facility in Taiwan specializes in eco-friendly and high-quality textiles, then cut-and-sewn in their SA8000 certified factory in Hanoi, Vietnam, that guarantees fair wages, safe and healthy conditions, and zero forced or child labor.
 Learn more, HERE.

-Girlfriend Collective currently has a small collection of bras, tops, leggings, and shorts.
+Girlfriend Collective currently has a small collection of sport bras, tops, leggings, shorts, jackets, socks, and underwear.

 All bras and leggings are made from #1 plastic or Polyethylene Terephthalate, also known as PET.
 Compressive fabric contains 79% RPET and 21% spandex.

 The sizes range from XXS-6XL.

 Each pair of Compressive Leggings starts with 25 recycled post-consumer water bottles, certified safe by Oeko-Tex and guaranteed recycled.
 They fit very high at the waist and come with 3 leg lengths: 28.5”, 23 3/4”, and 19.5” inseam. $68